kukuandroid/RytBankTest/README.md

 4. Use real device to test
  ```
- Use expo go app by scanning the QRCode
+ Use expo go (Android ) app by scanning the QRCode
  ```

 ## User crendentials